Business-improvement.eu

 History

 De TOC has had a big influence on planning and scheduling methods and related software.
-That alone is already enough reason that every company should at least know the history and principles of the ‘bottleneck theory’.
+That alone is already enough reason why every company should at least know the history and principles of the ‘bottleneck theory’.

 Dr Eliyahu Goldratt was originally a physicist and philosopher.
 At the end of the seventies he developed a new scheduling approach, because the existing methods only led to 'local optima'.
 Although intermediate products were produced as efficient as possible, this was done in large batches.
 That only creates large amounts of stock, argues Goldratt, because there is always a next step in the supply chain, which might not have enough capacity.